Blog Layout

 DETA Consulting works closely with many of New Zealand’s largest energy users, and carbon emitters, to improve their carbon footprint through improved efficiencies across their organisations.
 We are proud of the impact that we have reducing New Zealand’s carbon footprint – to date our work has reduced carbon emissions across New Zealand industry by more than 40,000 tonnes per year.
 Further, we are now working with governments in the Pacific Islands to develop decarbonisation strategies.

 While it’s great that we are achieving these results, we haven’t stopped often enough to focus on what to do about our own carbon footprint, which is largely dominated by air travel.
-Due to growth in our business, our carbon footprint was expected to increase year-on-year.
-This is concerning to us – we want to practice what we preach.
-For us, it’s not about offsetting immediately – we want to be as efficient as we can be within our means.
+Due to growth in our business, Our carbon footprint was expected to increase year-on-year, which is a concern for us as we strive to lead by example.
+Developing an effective carbon management strategy is essential for us, as we aim to reduce emissions at the source.
+For us, it's not about immediate offsetting; instead, we focus on maximizing efficiency within our current capabilities to ensure long-term sustainability.

 Our carbon footprint for the 2019 calendar year was 62.1 tCO2e, which consists of the following: